wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-birthday-congratulations-time-capsule-with-go.md

 ### Recording the Call

-When in a voice call, the RecordAction in the NCCO is triggered, which starts recording anything your microphone will pick up.
-When you trigger the RecordAction, you need to define the webhook URL to provide you with the details of the recorded file upon completion of the call.
+When in a voice call, the `RecordAction` in the NCCO is triggered and starts recording anything your microphone will pick up.
+When you trigger the `RecordAction`, you need to define the webhook URL to provide you with the details of the recorded file upon completion of the call.

 To trigger a recording, you'll first need to register two new routes in your webserver.
 In your `main.go` file below your call to the `answer` function, add the following two lines:

 ```go
 // Second Step - Take Voice Recording